The option to customize and cater your user interface to your liking is one of the many benefits of CS:GO.

-If you want a change of pace, then playing around with your FOV could be well worth the effort.
-But how do you change it?
+If you want to have a change of pace, increasing or decreasing your field of vision (FOV) could be well worth the effort.
+But how exactly do you change it?